walter-a-jablonowski/sys-2/ai.md

 description: |
   type description

-allowedSubTypes:      # list of type ids of allowed sub types for the list
+allowedSubTypes: ["Info"]  # list of type ids of allowed sub types for the list

 fields:               # special fields for this type
   myField:            # name of the field